s0len/meta-manager-config/README.md

 # Plex Meta Manager Configs

 This is where you'll find all my config files related to Plex Meta Manager.
 I've included an example of how you could fire off each overlay in my example config [exampleConfig.yml](https://raw.githubusercontent.com/s0len/meta-manager-config/main/exampleConfig.yml).

 ## Movies

 Below you'll find the yaml config which then if used will generate the image below.

-### Creates a ribbon style background in the top left corner with a width of 313 pixels.
-Keep in mind, it has to be run before any overlay which is supposed to be on top of the background
+### Creates a ribbon style background in the top left corner with a width of 313 pixels

+**Keep in mind**, it has to be run before any overlay which is supposed to be on top of the background**

 ```yaml
 - url: https://raw.githubusercontent.com/s0len/meta-manager-config/main/overlays/background_top_left_313_wide.yml
 ```

 ### Resolution in the upper left corner in horizontal format

 ```yaml
 - pmm: resolution
       template_variables: